 How to Get Help from Newark's Municipal Government.
 Find the office you need to get the answers you need.
 If you're not sure, start by calling (973) 733-4311.

 The Mayor's Data Dashboard is the data Mayor Baraka reviews every Friday with his senior directors.
 This is an important piece of how he is better managing the City and moving Newark 3.0 forward.

-Ensure compliance on Tax Abatement/City Construction Projects through monitoring by enforcing the Affirmative Action Plan for Construction.
-Increase minority participation through outreach, partnering, one-on- one and joint ventures with other resource agencies.
+aspirations of underrepresented minority groups and women, by ensuring compliance on Tax Abatement/City Construction Projects through monitoring by enforcing the Affirmative Action Plan for Construction.

 Mayor Ras J. Baraka outlined a strategy he called "Occupy the Block" which is aimed at the crime in the city.A single city block is selected where he and others will "hold court" — setting up tables and chairs for chess, cards, and open discussion on anything from the city's youth to the violence they too often experience.